 Module 20: Agent Basics — Function Calling and MCP

-Syllabus on agent foundations — validating and structuring outputs with Pydantic, cross-provider function calling, building tool executor loops, and standardising tool integration with the Model Context Protocol (MCP).
+Agent foundations — structured outputs with Pydantic, cross-provider function calling, tool executor loops, and standardized tools with MCP.

 Topics You Will Master